EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 formation for its host, and as follow:
 'price' * (365 - 'availability_365').
 These calculations' results form a new column named 'forecasted revenue' in the DataFrame listings_clean_missing_values_Washington.
-Prior to the formation of the abpve KPI column it was needed to convert the 'price' field (column) variable type from currency to float. listings_clean_missing_values_Washington DataFrame is analyzed then by the describe() method resulting in that the Top 25% (Q1) of the properties in Washington, United States are forecasted to gain in the coming year between 55,927 USD to 2,190,000 USD.
+Prior to the formation of the abpve KPI column it is needed to convert the 'price' field (column) variable type from currency to float. listings_clean_missing_values_Washington DataFrame is analyzed then by the describe() method resulting in that the Top 25% (Q1) of the properties in Washington, United States are forecasted to gain in the coming year between 55,927 USD to 2,190,000 USD.